pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/02-pipelines.rst

   .. code-block:: python

-    data/instrument_sounds
+    data/instrument_sounds/

-  However, you'd need to instruct the user to add those files manually to the repository after cloning it from GitHub.
+  However, users would need to add those files manually after cloning the repository from GitHub.
   Other possibilities include using `Git-LFS <https://git-lfs.com/>`_, or storing the files in a separate directory on your machine.
-  In practice, though, you can probably get away with up to 100 MB of audio just using ordinary Git.
+  In practice, though, you can probably store up to 100 MB of media files in a Git repository without issues.
 - We call the audio files in these experiments 'assets'.
   PsyNet has a built-in system for managing assets separately from source code.
   By default it stores assets in a directory on the web server itself,